lautiamkok/lauthiamkok.net/apps/backend/data/origins/quotes/published/just-as-an-infinite-tower-of-tortoises-supporting-the-flat-earth/index.md

 ---
-title: "A Brief History of Time"
+title: "A Brief History of Time: From the Big Bang to Black Holes"

 createdOn: 2020-08-07 14:00:00